 So what is the best waist lure bag for bass fishing?
-You have to laugh, but I had only just done a post on all of the lures vests and other lure carrying equipment.
-So why change to a waist bag instead of the lure vest.
+You have to laugh, but I had only just done a post on all of the lure vests and other lure-carrying equipment.
+So why change to a waist bag instead of the lure vest?
 Well, the answers to that question are quite simple.
 It just felt awkward for me when I was standing wading in the water.

 The Pockets Got In The Way

 The first problem for me personally was the pockets on the front of the vest.
 Realistically, they just got in the way, not just casting but reeling in the lure too.
 It just felt awkward.
 Please note, this is only my opinion; my other fishing colleagues swear by them and can’t understand why I have changed.
 If I were on dry land (the rocks), I would inevitably pull the lure vest off.

 The New Waist Came From eBay

 So my next mission to overcome the lure vest problem was to get an alternative to replace it.
 I had noticed on a couple of Facebook groups what people were generally using.
 To my utter surprise, many of them had rucksacks or waist lure bags like the one I am going to be going over.
 So I strongly recommend anyone joining the lure fishing groups on Facebook, especially if you are thinking about buying something.
 The chances are someone will advise you exactly on what you need to get or vice versa warn you not what to get.

 Savage Gear Lure Bags